 Depending on the location of the obstruction, surgery may be needed.
 A tonsillectomy, shrinking, stiffening, or removing excess tissue in the throat, or resetting the jaw are different forms of surgery that might be beneficial.

 We know the importance of getting vitality so you can enjoy your best life.
-At Douglas & Wolfenden Dentistry, we treat your sleep apnea with the best comfort and attentive care.
+At Douglas & Wolfenden Dentistry, we provide high quality and effective sleep apnea dental treatment services.
 Contact us today to get started!